Anshul-live/ark/README.md

 # ark

-## this readme is currently being put together and can have issues.
+## this readme is currently being put together by me and might not have the latest info.

-A tiny Git-like version control system I’m building in C++ to learn how Git works under the hood.
+A tiny Git-like version control system (echo 'content addressable database' > /dev/null ) I’m building in C++ to learn how Git works under the hood.

 Right now it can:

 * Make a repository folder (`.ark`)
 * Turn a file into a blob object (with Git-style header + content)
-* Store it compressed by its hash
+* Stage files to index
-* Read an object back by hash and print its contents
+* Create Tree from the index
-* Add files to the repository (staging area)
+* Commit the changes (not complete)

 It’s minimal — just enough to explore the core ideas.